alfadaniel283/Amingo-superstore-analysis/README.md

-This is a comprehensive update to your **README.md**.
-It is now tailored for **Apache Superset**, including a technical deployment guide for the Docker container and instructions on how to import the provided database backups and dashboard assets.

----

 # 📊 Superstore Strategic BI: Industrial Performance Analysis

-This project is a high-level **Business Intelligence (BI) Lifecycle** implementation using the Global Superstore dataset.
+This project is a high-level **Business Intelligence (BI) Lifecycle** implementation using the Amingo Superstore dataset.
 It moves beyond basic charts into advanced diagnostic analytics, including RFM segmentation, basket analysis, and supply chain optimization.

 ## 🚀 Project Overview
 The goal of this analysis is to identify "Value Leakage" and growth opportunities for the Superstore.
 By normalizing the data into a **Star Schema** and deploying **Apache Superset** as the visualization layer, we provide stakeholders with a scalable, interactive platform for data-driven decision-making.